sqlitecloud/docs/src/pages/docs/commands/decrypt-database.md

 ## Description

-The DECRYPT DATABASE command remove encryption from a previously AES-256 encrypted database.
+The DECRYPT DATABASE command removes encryption from a previously AES-256 encrypted database.

 ## Return